Association of Montana Retired Public Employees By-Laws

 - The Board of this association consists of nine members.
 From those nine members, the Board shall elect the following officers: president, vice president, secretary and treasurer.
 Such officers shall serve one-year terms beginning January 01.

 - The Board members and officers will be nominated by the Nominating Committee, which will consist of at least three Board members.
 Board members will serve three-year terms expiring on December 31 of each year.
 The officers and three Board members will be elected at the last monthly meeting of each year and will take office the following January 01.
-No member elected or re-elected to the board for the term beginning January 01, 2014 or thereafter may serve more than three consecutive terms of three years.
-A member may serve more than three terms if there is no less than a one-year break in service for each three terms of service.
+No member elected or re-elected to the board for the term beginning January 01, 2014 or thereafter may serve more than three consecutive terms of three years, unless there is at least a one-year break in service after the third consecutive three-year term.

 - A vacancy during a Board member’s term because of death, resignation, or removal, disqualification, or otherwise, for the remainder of the term will be filled by the Board based on recommendations by the Nominating Committee.